apavlidi/WebCrawler/README.md

 # Web-Crawler

 This is a java web crawler which crawls a URL and returns the URLs visited with all the links on that URL found.
+You can find here the released version of this application: [web-crawler-monzo.onrender.com/](web-crawler-monzo.onrender.com/)

 ## Teck Stack